MassimoBelfioreCode/MassimoBelfioreCode/README.md

 I'm currently looking for **internships**

-I love environments where I can learn fast and contribute to building reliable, scalable, blinded and meaningful systems with zero downtime.
+I love environments where I can learn fast.
 ---

 ## 📫 Contacts